Are powerful sedatives being over-used in palliative care and aged care?

 I was met by a nurse outside my father’s room.
 I asked her what had happened.
 She told me that in the night she had observed my father sitting up in bed about midnight, heard him moan and thought he was in pain so she had given him a shot of methadone.
 I asked her if she had given my father midazolam.
 She told me she had.
 When I asked her what time she administered midazolam, she told me it had been shortly after the methadone was given, at about 12.30am.
 She had given midazolam because she felt the methadone had not eased his pain and he was still attempting to sit up.

 My father was found on the floor at 4 am in a puddle of urine with the urine bottle he used at night beside him.
-It is clear to me my father needed to empty his bladder and when he attempted to do this he collapsed.
+It is clear to me my father needed to empty his bladder and when he attempted to do this he collapsed, most likely because the midazolam injection prevented him from using his limbs effectively.

-[The nurse did not tell me she had also given him another two injections of midazolam, one at 4am when he was found on the floor and another at 6.20am – only 10 minutes before she called me.
+[We were later to learn that the nurse failed to tell us she had also given him another two injections of midazolam, one at 4am when he was found on the floor and another at 6.20am – only 10 minutes before she called me.
 Her call, ostensibly, was to inform me that my father had fallen and was unresponsive.
 She told me this in a way that suggested she had no idea why he was not responding.
-Clearly, if she had administered midazolam, his unresponsiveness was to have been expected.]
+Clearly, if she had administered midazolam, his unresponsiveness was to have been expected.
+We were shocked and disappointed at what appeared to be dishonesty and evasiveness.]

 In a conversation later that morning with the doctor overseeing Dad’s treatment, I expressed concern about midazolam.
-The doctor insisted that Dad’s condition was in no way due to medication but to the cancer.
+The doctor insisted that all the things that had happened were due to Dad’s cancer and that the medications were in no way responsible.
 I again expressed my concern about the use of midazolam and told her that I no longer wanted it to be administered to my father.
 She insisted that midazolam wears off over a couple of hours and refused to stop it completely but agreed to decrease the dose from 2.5mg to 1mg.
 She told me I had to accept that my father was dying.
+She made me feel like I was over-reacting, ignorant and creating problems over nothing.

 She then told me that Dad was given midazolam because he was distressed.
 She said the nurse who had found him on the floor believed he was so distressed because he was extremely constipated, and that because of this he had been unable to empty his bladder fully.
 (It later emerged that he had been given no anti-constipation medication during his entire stay to that point, despite being on high doses of opiates which are known to interfere with bowel function.)